JabRef/user-documentation/en/FAQgeneral.md

 To place your files in a subdirectory called **subdir**, you can enter **“./subdir”** (without the quotes).
 Files will automatically be linked with relative paths if the files are placed in the default file directory or in a directory below it.

-#### Q: I want to export my bibliography entries into a simple text file so that I can import them into a spreadsheet easily.
+#### Q: I want to export my bibliography entries into a simple text file so that I can import them into a spreadsheet (LibreOffice, OpenOffice, Excel, etc.) easily.
 Is this possible?

 A: Yes.
 Use **File → Export**.
 Under “Filter:”, choose “OpenOffice/LibreOffice CSV (\*.csv)”.